Lab

 Role

-I use TaskFlow as a product-systems reference for modeling tenant boundaries, shared workflows, and stateful product operations.
+I use TaskFlow as a non-commercial product-systems reference for modeling tenant boundaries, shared workflows, and stateful product operations.

 Decisions

-Treat teams, projects, tasks, billing, and events as connected product primitives.
+- Treat teams, projects, tasks, billing, and events as connected product primitives.

-Keep permission-aware routing and reusable UI states visible in the architecture.
+- Keep permission-aware routing and reusable UI states visible in the architecture.

-Design screens around repeated operator actions rather than one-off marketing flows.
+- Design screens around repeated operator actions rather than one-off marketing flows.

 Outcome